Von Willebrand Disease (VWD)Symptoms, Doctors, Treatments, Advances & More

 Classical Hematology

-Craig Seaman is a Hematologist in Pittsburgh, Pennsylvania.
+Craig Seaman is a Hematologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Seaman is rated as an Elite provider by MediFind in the treatment of Von Willebrand Disease (VWD).
-His top areas of expertise are Von Willebrand Disease (VWD), Hemophilia A, Blood Clots, and Hemophilic Arthropathy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Von Willebrand Disease (VWD), Hemophilia A, Blood Clots, and Hemophilic Arthropathy.
+Dr. Seaman is board certified in American Board Of Internal Medicine.
 Dr. Seaman is currently accepting new patients.

-Karin Van Galen practices in Utrecht, Netherlands.
+Karin Van Galen practices practicing medicine in Utrecht, Netherlands.
 Ms. Van Galen is rated as an Elite expert by MediFind in the treatment of Von Willebrand Disease (VWD).
-Her top areas of expertise are Von Willebrand Disease (VWD), Blood Clots, Menorrhagia, Hemophilia A, and Intrauterine Device Insertion.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Von Willebrand Disease (VWD), Blood Clots, Menorrhagia, Hemophilia A, and Intrauterine Device Insertion.

 Bleeding may decrease during pregnancy.
 Women who have this condition usually do not have excessive bleeding during childbirth.